Skip to main content

 Design for Digital Health Reading Course

 Please join us for the Design for Digital Health Reading Course, starting Wednesday, January 3, 2024 at noon CST on Zoom.
 The course will run for 8 sessions, every other week.
+Fill out the form to sign up.

 Description